1. Rescue the toys from the Jell-O

 3. Keepsake Canvas

 The same paint used for the activity above can be used to paint a canvas!
-In this photo because the canvas’ were sold out everywhere, we used a thicker sheet of paper but just know you will not be able to save this.
-The canvas is better for a long-term keepsake!
-All you must do is put splatters of different colored paint of your choosing onto the canvas.
-Then slide the canvas into a large plastic bag, so the paint does not get on your child or anything else.
+In this photo because the canvas was currently sold out everywhere (pandemic), we used a thicker sheet of paper.
+In order for this to easily be saved I would recommend a canvas now that they are available again!
+All you have to do is put a few splatters of different colored paint onto the canvas.
+Then slide the canvas into a large plastic bag.
+This way your little one can mess around pushing the paint down without making a mess.
+Tip: try not to get paint on the zipper part of the plastic bag when putting the canvas in or your child might get some paint on them.

-I put Calihan in his highchair for this to make it easier for him to move the paint around! (do not mind his wild hair) Take the Canvas out and let it dry outside the bag just to prevent any sticking.
+I put Calihan in his highchair for this to make it easier for him to the move the paint around! (do not mind his wild hair as we struggled to cut off his locks) Take the canvas out and let it dry outside the bag to prevent any sticking.
 I love this activity for a fun way to make a keepsake!
-4. Make-shift Ball Pit

 Calihan was not easily entertained in the pack n’ play if my husband or myself had to do something like the dishes.
 I found the absolute best trick of finding colorful ball pit balls from Target and putting them in the pack n’ play to keep him busy!
 These are also available at Walmart, and Amazon.
 I would encourage to not do this unless your child can sit up on their own / crawl just for safety reasons, but this is a way cheaper way than spending money on a big ball pit!

 Another use for the balls from the ball pit is this activity!
 I woke up one day with Calihan and thought I wonder if the ball pit balls would fit into a muffin pan.
 Sure enough, they did!
 He had a blast picking them up and putting them back down while we also learned colors!
-We spent a good hour and a half re-arranging, talking about colors, and him laughing when I would toss them up in the air to land where they needed to.
+We spent a good hour and a half re-arranging, listening to me talk about the colors, and him laughing when I would toss them up in the air to land where they needed to.
 Highly recommend!!

 Last but not least, why do-little sensory activities when you can make an activity board for cheap?!
 I’m sure objects can also be picked up from the dollar store, but I grabbed random objects from target that were inexpensive.
 I attached them to a side of a diaper box that I painted with the paint from above in activities 2 & 3.
 He loved touching the new objects that he has not really felt before.
 After this activity, I honestly felt like he was incredibly Intune with his surroundings.
-This seems so strange to say but he now goes out of his way to touch the leaves, grass, and water as if he is feeling for the different textures.
+We attached the board to his wall where he could reach after we were done so he could crawl to the sensory board whenever he liked.
+This was used quite frequently!

-I hope you can also enjoy these sensory acitivites with your little one!
+I hope you are able to enjoy these activities with your little one!